TWUOnline/ldrs591/_pages/unit-5-learning-activities.md

 The differing designs of quantitative and qualitative research also lead to marked differences in how data are analyzed.
 Quantitative data is approached primarily through deductive reasoning, employing statistical analyses applied to numerical data, with stress on objectivity.
 Qualitative data is approached primarily through inductive reasoning with the goal being to uncover themes and categories, with acknowledgement of potential researcher bias and subjectivity.
 Typically, quantitative research findings are reported in a formal, scientific style with full display of numbers and statistics, while qualitative research findings are typically reported in a narrative form (Leedy &amp; Ormrod, 2010, p.
 96).
 In the following sections, we will explore this somewhat for quantitative research.

 &nbsp;
-<h3>Learning Activity 5.1 - Read and Reflect</h3>
+<h4>Learning Activity 5.1 - Read and Reflect</h4>
 <ul>
  	<li>Review pp. 57-69 in chapter 2 in the Plano-Clark and Creswell (2015) text.</li>
  	<li>In your reflective learning journal, discuss the differences between qualitative and quantitative research reports.</li>
- 	<li>Note that these questions make up Part 1 of your Blog assignment for this unit.
+ 	<li>Note that these questions will help you complete your Blog assignment for this unit.
 See Unit 5 Assessment for more details.</li>
 </ul>
+&nbsp;
-<h3>Quantitative Research Designs</h3>
+<h3>Topic 2: Quantitative Research Designs</h3>
 Quantitative research designs typically rely on the researcher beginning with a theoretical (or conceptual) framework that will determine what concepts the researcher chooses to investigate, the research questions, and the framing of research findings (Corbin &amp; Strauss, 2008, p.
 39).
 These frameworks lead to a structured, predetermined, formal, and specifically detailed plan of operation (Bogdan &amp; Biklen, 2007, p.
 45).

 In Chapter 6, Plano-Clark and Creswell (2015) discuss five quantitative research designs: true experiments, quasi-experiment, single-subject, correlational, and survey research designs.
 Experiments—particularly randomized control trials (RCTs)—are often held up as the “gold standard” of research, meeting the criteria of randomization, control, and manipulation of variables (i.e., experimental procedures, treatments, or interventions).
 In the domain of knowledge transfer and evidence-based practice, RCTs are considered as the highest level or most reliable form of evidence.
 For further understanding see the following video by David Schwartz "<a href="https://www.youtube.com/watch?v=GUpd2HJHUt8">Not All Scientific Studies are Created Equal"</a>.